mrcnski/signor.dev/resume.md

 **Oct 2022 - Jan 2024** -- Rust Core Developer -- *Backend*

 - Owned the Rust system responsible for compiling and executing third-party code (*PVF*).
-Implemented deterministic execution and logged key metrics.
+Implemented deterministic execution and protected millions of dollars in assets (*stake*).
 - Led large-scale project to secure backend (*node*) from arbitrary code execution, using e.g. low-level OS facilities like syscalls.
-- Worked with cofounder to implement, test, and document the parallelization of the protocol (*asynchronous backing*).
+- Worked with cofounder to implement, test, and document the parallelization of the protocol (*asynchronous backing*), resulting in up to 2x efficiency increase.
-- Led an effort to mentor new contributors.
+- Led an effort to mentor new devs and facilitate third-party contributions.
 - [[My PRs](https://github.com/paritytech/polkadot-sdk/commits?author=mrcnski)] - Each commit is a squashed PR.

 ### Skynet Labs